marcos-sem-s/datacamp-exercises/Introduction to SQL/01 - Relational Databases.md

 | ------- | --- | ------- |
 | Phone number such as 321-123-5555 | Number of mailing list subscribers such as 9782 | Weight in tons such as 5.67 |
 | Product reviews written by customers | Model year such as 2004 | Product prices in dollars such as 63.75 |

+> Congratulations!
+Now that you know what data types to expect in each field, we're ready to query!